-I am a housing/urban economist at University Erlangen-Nuremberg.
-My main research interests are housing policies, the role of housing supply, the functioning of local housing and labor markets, and housing choices.
+I am a housing/urban economist at the University Erlangen-Nuremberg.
+My main research interests are housing policies, the role of housing supply, the functioning of local housing and labor markets, and quantitative (dynamic) modeling.
 Currently, I am lead researcher in the DFG-funded research project „Who Benefits from New Housing Supply?“.
+I will be joining the Institute for Employment Research Nuremberg in October 2021.

 The Impact of New Housing Supply on the Distribution of Rents Link